inscist/api-guidelines/Guidelines.md

 Property Name      | Required | Notes
 ------------------ | -------- | -------------------------------------------------------------------------------------------
-id                 | Yes      | Unique ID of the new subscription that can be used later to update/delete the subscription. expirationDateTime | No       | Uses existing Microsoft REST API Guidelines defined time formats.
+id                 | Yes      | Unique ID of the new subscription that can be used later to update/delete the subscription. expirationDateTime | No       | Uses existing Inscist REST API Guidelines defined time formats.

 Creation of subscriptions SHOULD be idempotent.
 The combination of properties scoped to the auth token, provides a uniqueness constraint.